gbrembati/terraform-azure/appsec-vmss-igateway/README.md

 The project creates the following resources and combines them:

 ## Which are the outputs of the project?
 The project gives as outputs the FQDNs of the Staging and Production Application.
-You will need to use them for the Infinity Portal configuration.
+You will need to use them for the Infinity Portal configuration, in the INFINITY POLICY application.

 ## How to use it
 The only thing that you need to do is changing the __*terraform.tfvars*__ file located in this directory.